2022 in Bare Knuckle Fighting Championship: Bare Knuckle Fighting Championship Fight Night: Tampa 2

+Results

 Bare Knuckle Fighting Championship 27: London

-Bare Knuckle Fighting Championship 27: London will be a bare-knuckle fighting event to be held by Bare Knuckle Fighting Championship on August 20, 2022, at the OVO Arena in London, England.
+Bare Knuckle Fighting Championship 27: London was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on August 20, 2022, at Wembley Arena in London, England.

 Background

-A middleweight bout between Bellator MMA fighter Michael Page and former UFC fighter Mike Perry served as the event headliner.
+A middleweight bout between Bellator MMA turnt |UFC fighter Michael Page and former UFC fighter Mike Perry served as the event headliner.
 This is the second time in BKFC history that a bout went to a sixth overtime round.

 The fight between Paige VanZant and Charisa Sigala was expected to serve as the co-main event.
 The fight was canceled few days ahead of the event and was subsequently rescheduled to take place at BKFC 31 on October 15.

-Fight Card
+Results

 Bare Knuckle Fighting Championship 28: Albuquerque

 Bare Knuckle Fighting Championship 28: Albuquerque will be a bare-knuckle fighting event to be held by Bare Knuckle Fighting Championship on August 27, 2022, at the Rio Rancho Events Center in Rio Rancho, New Mexico, USA.